royaltm/node-murmurhash-native/README.md

 The native incremental module is also available at `murmurhash-native/incremental`.

+See [hasher.cc](src/incremental/hasher.cc) for full api description (and some really crazy templating is going on there...).

 ### Serializable state

 The incremental MurmurHash instances may be serialized and later deserialized.